-The curved handstands done by the resting adult Spotted Apatelodes draws almost as much attention as its vivid caterpillar.
+The curved handstands done by the resting adult Spotted Apatelodes draws almost as much attention as its bright caterpillar.

-A black spot on each inner forewing of adult Spotted Apaletodes can combine with a black patch on the abdomen to form a band of inky color on the otherwise tan moth.
+A black spot on each inner forewing of adult Spotted Apaletodes inspired the common name for this moth.
+This spot may combine with a black patch on the abdomen to form a band of inky color on the taupe wings.
 Faint wavy or scalloped lines are visible on the lower half of each forewing.
-The remarkable stance of this family of moths catches eyes.
-The abdomen curves sharply upward along with spread wings, resembling a handstand.
+The unusual posture this family employs attracts attention.
+The abdomen curves sharply upward and with spread wings, it looks like the moth is doing a handstand.
 The black hairs at the tip of the abdomen become more visible in this position.
 The legs have thick tufts of hair around them.

-As if this peculiar pose wasn't enough, the highly visible larvae are marveled at as well.
-Caterpillars are completly covered in wisps of hairs.
-Younger ones are completely white, but the older ones are a bright, almost neon, yellow.
-It is so bright, it is hard to miss on green foliage.
-A clump of long black lashes (hairs) project from behind the head on the second and third segments and another extends from near the rear.
-Black 'V'-shaped chevrons form a row down the length of the sides of the body.
-They eat the leaves of ash, oak, and maple trees.
+The highly visible larvae are marveled at as well.
+Caterpillars are completely covered in wisps of hairs.
+Younger ones are white, but the older ones are neon yellow.
+The color is so bright, the caterpillar is hard to miss on green foliage or a brown tree trunk.
+A clump of long black lashes project from behind the head on the second and third segments and another extends by the rear.
+Black 'V'-shaped chevrons form a row down the sides of the body.
+This species eats the leaves of ash, oak, and maple trees.
 Two broods can be produced each year.

-Look for adults and larvae on or near deciduous forests, woodlands, and even more developed areas where their host trees are growing.
+Look for the quirky adults and fuzzy larvae in or near deciduous forests, woodlands, and even more developed areas where their host trees are growing.

 Scientific Name: Apatelodes torrefacta